Kampala, Uganda - 27-28 May 2010

 From 27 to 28 May 2010, more than 100 Legislators from all regions of the world participated in the 6th Session of the Consultative Assembly of Parliamentarians for the ICC and the Rule of Law in Kampala, Uganda.
 This years session of the Consultative Assembly, a biennial event organized by Parliamentarians for Global Action (PGA) since 2002, was the first held in Africa and hosted by the Parliament of Uganda, under the leadership of Hon.
 Stephen Tashobya and Hon.
 Abdu Katunutu, MPs, respectively Chair and Deputy Chair of the Organizing Committee of PGA and the Parliament of Uganda.

 During the course of the Consultative Assembly, Legislators interacted extensively with the most senior officials of the ICC, President Sang-Hyun Song and Prosecutor Luis Moreno Ocampo, as well as with the President of the Assembly of States Parties, Amb.
 Christian Wenaweser and experts from Governments, civil society and the United Nations.
 Opened by the Speaker of the Ugandan Parliament, Mr. Edward Ssekandi and Supreme Court Chief Justice Benjamin Odoki, the session was concluded by an address from the Head of the War Crimes Division in the High Court of Uganda, Justice Akiiki Kiiza, and a statement of PGA President, Sen. Bassey Ewa-Henshaw of Nigeria and Hon.
-Ruth Tuma, MP, of Uganda, Convenor of the PGA International Law and Human Rights Programme.
+Ruth Tuma, MP, of Uganda, Convenor of the PGA International Law and Human Rights Program.

 Throughout the two days of the Consultative Assembly, Legislators emphasized the need for concrete action on primary challenges such as promoting universality and effective national implementing legislation of the Rome Statute, maximising the impact of the ICC to deter crimes and advance peace and promoting relevant law reforms.
 At its conclusion, the participants adopted a comprehensive plan of action (Kampala Plan of Action 2010) which also contains specific positions of PGA on the agenda-items of the Kampala Review Conference of the Rome Statute.